Mohammed Shahjahan Basha

 Mohammed Shahjahan Basha (born 1971) is an Indian politician from Andhra Pradesh.
 He is an MLA from Madanapalle Assembly constituency in Annamayya district.
 He represents Telugu Desam Party.
 He won the 2024 Andhra Pradesh Legislative Assembly election where TDP had an alliance with BJP and Jana Sena Party.

 Early life and education

 Basha is from Madanapalle.
-His father M. Akbar Saheb is into transport business.
 He completed his SSC from Arogyavaram English Medium High School, Arogyavaram in 1985.

 Political career

 Basha won the 2024 Andhra Pradesh Legislative Assembly election from Madanapalle Assembly constituency representing Telugu Desam Party.
 He polled 97,980 votes and defeated his nearest rival, Nissar Ahmed, of YSR Congress Party by a margin of 5,509 votes.
-In 2019, Basha contested on Indian National Congress ticket.
+In 2019, Basha contested the 2019 Indian general election in Andhra Pradesh from Rajampet on Indian National Congress ticket but lost the election.